sarwarmurshed/CRFSEG/README.md

 In this research, we developed a deep learning-based method for generating arbitrarily angled bounding boxes to precisely localize and label fingerprints in both axis-aligned and over-rotated slap images.
 We present CRFSEG (Clarkson Rotated Fingerprint Segmentation
 Model), an improvement upon the Faster R-CNN algorithm, incorporating arbitrarily-angled bounding boxes for enhanced performance on challenging slap images.
+Here is the complete architecture of the Clarkson Rotated Fingerprint Segmentation (CRFSEG) system.

 CRFSEG demonstrates consistent results across different age groups and effectively handles over-rotated slap images.
 We evaluated CRFSEG against the widely used slap segmentation systems NFSEG and VeriFinger.
 Additionally, we leveraged a transformer-based vision architecture to build TransSEG (Transformer-based Slap Segmentation System), a new model for further comparison of CRFSEG with state-of-the-art deep learning-based image segmentation models.

-## Key Features
+## Key features
+1. CRFSEG accurately segments slap fingerprint images, producing precise bounding boxes around each fingerprint and classifying them correctly.
+2. CRFSEG is age and orientation invariant, capable of processing slap images from various age groups and orientations.
+3. It is also easily deployable and adaptable to new datasets with minimal fine-tuning using a small number of images.

+## Contributions

 1. Two new in-house large datasets named Combined and Challenging slap datasets contain 133,611 slap fingerprint images of children and adults.
 2. Annotated all slap fingerprint images manually to establish a ground-truth baseline for the accuracy assessment of different fingerprint segmentation systems.